Hydropower: Electricity

 Hydroelectricity is the biggest hydropower application.
 Hydroelectricity generates about 15% of global electricity and provides at least 50% of the total electricity supply for more than 35 countries.
 In 2021, global installed hydropower electrical capacity reached almost 1400 GW, the highest among all renewable energy technologies.

 Hydroelectricity generation starts with converting either the potential energy of water that is present due to the site's elevation or the kinetic energy of moving water into electrical energy.

 Hydroelectric power plants vary in terms of the way they harvest energy.
 One type involves a dam and a reservoir.
 The water in the reservoir is available on demand to be used to generate electricity by passing through channels that connect the dam to the reservoir.
 The water spins a turbine, which is connected to the generator that produces electricity.

 The other type is called a run-of-river plant.
 In this case, a barrage is built to control the flow of water, absent a reservoir.
 The run-of river power plant needs continuous water flow and therefore has less ability to provide power on demand.
 The kinetic energy of flowing water is the main source of energy.

 Both designs have limitations.
 For example, dam construction can result in discomfort to nearby residents.
 The dam and reservoirs occupy a relatively large amount of space that may be opposed by nearby communities.
 Moreover, reservoirs can potentially have major environmental consequences such as harming downstream habitats.
 On the other hand, the limitation of the run-of-river project is the decreased efficiency of electricity generation because the process depends on the speed of the seasonal river flow.
 This means that the rainy season increases electricity generation compared to the dry season.

-The size of hydroelectric plants can vary from small plants called micro hydro, to large plants supply that power to a whole country.
+The size of hydroelectric plants can vary from small plants called micro hydro, to large plants that supply power to a whole country.
 As of 2019, the five largest power stations in the world are conventional hydroelectric power stations with dams.

 Hydroelectricity can also be used to store energy in the form of potential energy between two reservoirs at different heights with pumped-storage.
 Water is pumped uphill into reservoirs during periods of low demand to be released for generation when demand is high or system generation is low.

 Other forms of electricity generation with hydropower include tidal stream generators using energy from tidal power generated from oceans, rivers, and human-made canal systems to generating electricity.